top of page

 Apply to our Vendor Market

 Are you a maker, grower, or food vendor with a passion for mushrooms or the natural world?
 We’re now accepting vendor applications for the 2025 Quinault Rainforest Mushroom Festival, happening Saturday, October 4th from 9 AM to 5 PM in Amanda Park, WA.
 We're seeking artisans, crafters, and food vendors who celebrate the Pacific Northwest’s fungi, forests, and wild beauty.
 Spaces are limited, so don’t miss your chance to be part of this unique, community-powered event!
 Complete the application below, and we’ll be in touch to confirm your spot and share payment details to get started.
 Questions?
 Email us at qrmushfest@gmail.com.
+Our Market is currently full, but we are still accepting waitlist applications

 IMG_9889.jpg